awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 If you enabled private hostnames when you created your VPC endpoint, you do not need to specify the VPC endpoint URL in your CLI commands or application configuration\.
 The standard AWS KMS DNS hostname \(https://kms\.*<region>*\.amazonaws\.com\) resolves to your VPC endpoint\.
 The AWS CLI and SDKs use this hostname by default, so you can begin using the VPC endpoint without changing anything in your scripts and applications\.

 To use private hostnames, the `enableDnsHostnames` and `enableDnsSupport` attributes of your VPC must be set to `true`\.
 To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) operation\.
+For details, see [View and update DNS attributes for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) in the *Amazon VPC User Guide*\.

 ## Controlling access to a VPC endpoint<a name="vpce-policy"></a>

 To control access to your VPC endpoint for AWS KMS, attach a *VPC endpoint policy* to your VPC endpoint\.
 The endpoint policy determines whether principals can use the VPC endpoint to call AWS KMS operations on AWS KMS resources\.

 You can create a VPC endpoint policy when you create your endpoint, and you can change the VPC endpoint policy at any time\.
 Use the VPC management console, or the [CreateVpcEndpoint](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateVpcEndpoint.html) or [ModifyVpcEndpoint](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcEndpoint.html) operations\.
 You can also create and change a VPC endpoint policy by [using an AWS CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpcendpoint.html)\.
-For help using the VPC management console, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) and [Modifying an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#modify-interface-endpoint) in the *Amazon VPC User Guide*\.
+For help using the VPC management console, see [Create an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#create-interface-endpoint) and [Modifying an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#modify-interface-endpoint) in the *AWS PrivateLink Guide*\.

 **Note**
 AWS KMS supports VPC endpoint policies beginning in July 2020\.
 VPC endpoints for AWS KMS that were created before that date have the [default VPC endpoint policy](#vpce-default-policy), but you can change it at any time\.